 The statistical information disclosed in this report is obtained from the California Department of Education and the Ventura Unified School District.
 At the time of publication, this report met all SARC-related state and federal requirements, using the most current data available.
-Data to prepare the instructional materials sections was acquired in October 2021 and the school facilities section was acquired in November 2021.
+Data to prepare the instructional materials sections and the school facilities section was acquired in December